elolab/VarSCAT/README.md

 5. pysam>=0.18.0 (https://pysam.readthedocs.io/en/latest/index.html)
 6. ordered-set>=4.0.2 (https://github.com/rspeer/ordered-set)
 7. pyfaidx>=0.6.4 (https://pypi.org/project/pyfaidx/)
-8. packaging>=21.3 (This dependency is for pyfaidx to read bgzip compressed reference fasta.
-The speed of reading bgzip fasta is much slower than plain fasta.
-The plain fasta is recommended at the moment)
+8. packaging>=21.3 (This dependency is for pyfaidx to read bgzip compressed reference fasta.)

 ## Usage:
 ### Notes
+The speed of reading bgzip fasta is much slower than plain fasta.
+The plain fasta is recommended at the moment.
 The reference sequence file should be indexed with samtools (http://www.htslib.org/doc/samtools-faidx.html)<br />
 The VCF file should be indexed if only specific locations need to be analyzed (http://www.htslib.org/doc/tabix.html)<br />
 ### Examples with test files in data folder